luisalvesmartins/bot2botnode/README.md

 # bot2botnode
-Bot master to Bot childs communication in node using REST
+Bot master to Bot communication in node using REST (aka bot to bot)

 Sample nodejs code to demonstrate a master bot communicating with child bots.
 The bot is created using [Bot Framework][1]